Joe Holzka Community Garden – NYC – September 17, 2024

 It remained empty and abandoned until the early 1990s, when the Neighborhood Housing Service (NHS) began to take an interest in the lot, which lies across the street from their borough office.
 NHS leased the site through GreenThumb, a NYC Parks Department initiative that facilitates the transformation of vacant city lots into community gardens, at a cost of one dollar a year for use of the property.

-Work on the garden began in the spring of 1994.
 Support came from many sources, including former Assembly Member Elizabeth Connelly, who gave the garden an annual grant of $5,000 from its founding until her retirement.
-In 1999, the property was assigned to Parks by the City.
+In 1998, the property was assigned to Parks by the City.
 Like many other recently transferred gardens, the Holzka Community Garden continues to be maintained by its members and volunteers.

 The garden is divided into plots which can be leased free of charge by residents.
 Chrysanthemums, marigolds, and impatiens add their color to the profusion of fruits and vegetables.
 Recent additions include a gazebo and a shed, built by garden members.
 A mural, flag, and seasonal decorations add color year-round.

-Named for life-long Staten Island resident Joe Holzka, a prominent figure in social and political spheres.
+Named for life-long Staten Island resident Joe Holzka, a prominent figure in social and political spheres in the West Brighton neighborhood.
 Holzka is remembered for his many contributions to the improvement of his birthplace.
 His work on the Staten Island Greenbelt and other public spaces such as Snug Harbor helped to create a living legacy of his commitment to municipal improvement.

 Why Are Green Spaces Important to New York City